 - The Product Owner discusses the Product Backlog as it stands.
 He or she projects likely target and delivery dates based on progress to date (if needed);

 - The entire group collaborates on what to do next, so that the Sprint Review provides valuable input to subsequent Sprint Planning;

 - Review of how the marketplace or potential use of the product might have changed what is the most valuable thing to do next; and,

-- Review of the timeline, budget, potential capabilities, and marketplace for the next anticipated release of the product.
+- Review of the timeline, budget, potential capabilities, and marketplace for the next anticipated releases of functionality or capability of the product.

 The result of the Sprint Review is a revised Product Backlog that defines the probable Product Backlog items for the next Sprint.
 The Product Backlog may also be adjusted overall to meet new opportunities.

 The Sprint Retrospective is an opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint.

 The Sprint Retrospective occurs after the Sprint Review and prior to the next Sprint Planning.
 This is at most a three-hour meeting for one-month Sprints.
 For shorter Sprints, the event is usually shorter.
 The Scrum Master ensures that the event takes place and that attendants understand its purpose.